Non-Human Humanoid Hybrid

 .
 However, sometimes this is averted, and a hybrid has no Homo sapiens

-Like its sibling trope, it may lead to Heinz Hybrids
+Like its sibling trope, it may lead to Uneven Hybrids

 if the person in question isn't a dead-end of the family tree.

 - Garona Halforcen from Warcraft (but not WoW) was originally vaguely depicted as half-Orc and half something unknown (often thought to be Human), but the comic reveals that she is really half-Orc and half-Draenei.

 - The Monstrels of the Rosario + Vampire manga are hybrids of two monsters, and are therefore the most common type of monster.
 Ability-wise, they can have anything from limb weapons to a hypnotic serum that they can inject.

 - Urd of Ah!
 My Goddess is half-god, half-demon.
 In fact, her parents are the series' versions of God and Satan.